python-bonobo/bonobo/docs/guide/services.rst

     A dictionary, or dictionary-like, "services" named argument can be passed to the :func:`bonobo.run` API method.
     The "dictionary-like" part is the real keyword here.
 Bonobo is not a DIC library, and won't become one.
-So the implementation provided is pretty basic, and feature-less.
-But you can use much more evolved libraries instead of the provided stub, and as long as it works the same (a.k.a implements a dictionary-like interface), the system will use it.
+So the implementation provided is pretty basic and feature-less.
+You can use much more involved libraries instead of the provided stub and, as long as it implements a dictionary-like interface, the system will use it.

-Command line interface will look at services in two different places:
+The command line interface will look for services in two different places:

 * A `get_services()` function present at the same level of your graph definition.
 * A `get_services()` function in a `_services.py` file in the same directory as your graph's file, allowing to reuse the